viraterletska/Impact_of_Remote_Work_on_Mental_Health/README.md

-# Impact_of_Remote_Work_on_Mental_Health
+# Impact of Remote Work on Mental Health - Exploratory Data Analysis (EDA)

 **Overview**

-This project analyzes the effects of remote work on mental health using a dataset titled "Impact of Remote Work on Mental Health".
-The goal is to explore trends, correlations, and insights that could help understand how remote work influences various mental health factors.
+This project explores the effects of remote work on mental health using a dataset collected from various remote workers.
+The analysis aims to uncover trends and patterns that could help organizations better understand the potential mental health impacts of remote working environments.

-The analysis was performed using Python with pandas, seaborn, and matplotlib for data manipulation and visualization.

 **Dataset**